agandia9/Subjects-PreCourse/studySession_2.md

 console.log(fullName) // Tony Stark
 ```

-h) For last, add a presentation message like: "Hello, my name is " + student.name....., and show all values of the object.
+h) For last, add a presentation message like: "Hello, my name is " + ..., and show all values of the object.
 ```
 console.log(...) // "Hi there, I'm Tony Stark..."
 ```

-h1) Add some properties more...like Location, Studies and Marks average
+h1) Add some properties more...like job, Studies and Marks average

 h2) Asure the changes and show for console.